Society for the Study of Addiction: Funding and prizes

 The SSA's academic funding schemes and prizes support addiction researchers throughout their careers.
 Project funding is given to support the dissemination of research findings or the convening of a group to review work in a particular area or geographic location to produce material for dissemination.
-The SSA funds professorships, academic fellowships, PhD studentships, Post-doctoral transitional development initiatives, bursaries and travelling scholarships.
+The SSA funds academic fellowships, PhD studentships, Post-doctoral transitional development initiatives, bursaries and travelling scholarships.

-The Fred Yates prize is awarded annually to an early career researcher who has made a significant and specific contribution to the addictions field in recent years.
-Previous winners include: Dr Gemma Taylor, Dr Hamid Noori, Dr Kyla Thomas, Dr Andrew McAuley, Dr Leonie Brose, Dr Jamie Brown, Dr Frances Kay-Lambkin, Dr Jaime Delgadillo, Dr Jodie Trafton and Dr Simon Adamson.
+The Fred Yates Early Career Researcher prize is awarded annually to an early career researcher who has made a significant and specific contribution to the addictions field in recent years.
+Previous winners include: Katherine East, Ebtesam Saleh, Claire Garnett, Sarah Jackson, Gemma Taylor, Hamid Noori, Kyla Thomas, Andrew McAuley, Leonie Brose, Jamie Brown, Frances Kay-Lambkin, Jaime Delgadillo, Jodie Trafton and Simon Adamson.

 The Impact Prize is also awarded annually and recognises the contribution that the winner has made to influencing policy or practice in addiction.
-Previous winners include Dr Magdalena Harris and Dr Sarah Jackson.
+Previous winners include Leon Xiao, Philip Newall, Magdalena Harris and Sarah Jackson.